Haicam/junior-it-ai/02-coding-syntax-comments/README.md

 In JavaScript/TypeScript, Dart, PHP, Java, C/C++, Swift, Kotlin, Objective-C  and Golang, multi-line comments are enclosed between /* and */.

-> For demo purposes, the code below will be automatically added a main function if necessary when running.

 Dart
 ```dart
 // Single line comment